-“Our Robox 3D printers and UK-based support team have been superb.
+“Our Robox 3D printers and the CEL UK-based support team have been superb.
 Students of all ages, from our primary school partners to Post-16 students, have all been able to access and use the Robox software and hardware systems effectively.
 They have inspired students and led to numerous STEM Big Bang competition wins.
 Further to this, our work as a community Fab Lab has allowed organisations and individuals to develop ideas on a personal level or commercially.

 “The Robox technical support team are second to none and offer excellent training materials to ensure systems are kept up and running.
 CEL are always keen to support users with emerging applications of their machines and illustrate their forward and positive principles.